ResetSec/AmateursCTF-2024/Crypto/Example/README.md

 ### 2. The flag

-Try to post the flag using `backticks`
+Try to post the flag using `backticks.`